josh20/dotfiles/README.md

 # dotfiles
-mostly taken from other sources.
+The dotfiles are used in Ubuntu.
+They are mostly copied from other sources such as https://realpython.com/blog/python/vim-and-python-a-match-made-in-heaven/ and http://www.hamvocke.com/blog/a-guide-to-customizing-your-tmux-conf/.